Banking, Money and Taxes in South Africa

 The four major banks include ABSA (owned by Barclays Bank), First National Bank, Standard Bank and Nedbank.
-Private banks generally offer a slicker service and more professional advice and include Investec and Rand Merchant Bank (RMB).
-Banks are generally open from 8:30am to 3:30pm Monday to Friday, and till 11am on Saturdays, although those in airports often have extended hours.
+Private banks generally offer better service and more professional advice, and include Investec and Rand Merchant Bank (RMB).
+Banks are generally open from 8.30am to 3.30pm Monday to Friday, and till 11am on Saturdays, although those in airports often have extended hours.
 All four have good online and cellphone banking systems for customers' day-to-day banking needs.

-It is relatively easy to open a bank account if you are over 18, can provide a proof of ID (usually a passport) and proof of address in South Africa.
+It is relatively easy to open a bank account if someone is over 18, can provide a proof of ID (usually a passport) and proof of address in South Africa.
 However, expats may find it difficult to open a credit account without a South African credit record.
-For this reason most foreigners open an international bank account before they leave for South Africa.
+For this reason, most foreigners open an international bank account before they leave for South Africa.

-If your bank has an international presence, such as HSBC, Lloyds, NatWest or Barclays, you will find it fairly easy to make the necessary arrangements.
+If an expat's bank has an international presence, such as HSBC, Lloyds, NatWest or Barclays, they will find it fairly easy to make the necessary arrangements.
 Some banks with an international presence, such as Investec and Old Mutual, are actually based in South Africa.

-South Africa has currency control restrictions which your bank should explain.
+South Africa has currency control restrictions which an expat's bank should explain.
 All money transferred into South Africa can be repatriated, so it is important to keep a record of transactions.

-You can also consult with your bank about your offshore account options.
+Foreign citizens can also consult with their bank about their offshore account options.
 Many expats choose to keep a bank account open at home for mortgages and other bills, open another account in South Africa for living expenses, and open a third offshore account for savings and for financial security.

 Taxes in South Africa

-- 91 days or more in aggregate during the year of assessment, and
+91 days or more on aggregate during the year of assessment, and

-- 91 days more in aggregate in each of the preceding five years.
+91 days or more on aggregate in each of the preceding five years.